theta360developers/plugin-guide/docs/use.md

     * daemon started successfully *
     00101082	device

-Log into the camera using 'adb shell'
+Log into the camera using `adb shell`

 Do an `ls` to list all files.
 The directory structure and overall environment is the same as a standard Android phone.